 When you're young, in the midst of your hormonal teenage years, and confined to the limits of your suburban town, everything seems stagnant.
 With nowhere to go with what seems like nothing to do, boredom and frustration set in, and in that ennui arises an insatiable need to experiment with your sexuality, substances, and different relationships.
 And in doing so, you find yourself.

-In her new photography series, Sarah Bahbah of Raised by the Wolves explores how this reality played out in the '90s, before there were digital distractions and social-media apps to occupy your mind.
-Drawing inspiration from the television medium, Bahbah created a stunning representation of coming-of-age, which you can watch play out on her Instagram account, @raisedbythewolvesau.
+In her new photography series, Sarah Bahbah explores how this reality played out in the '90s, before there were digital distractions and social-media apps to occupy your mind.
+Drawing inspiration from the television medium, Bahbah created a stunning representation of coming-of-age, which you can watch play out on her Instagram account.

 We caught up with Bahbah to learn more about the project, which you can preview in the gallery.